rstraub/rstraub.github.io/_drafts/kotlin-likes-dislikes.md

 ### Expressions over statements
 ### Nullability is explicit
+Null, "the million dollar mistake", the programmer's dread, and cause of so many bugs.
+You probably have your personal horror stories where you saw the feared `NullPointerException` (NPE).

+Once you encounter this familiar enemy, you'll have to look how it happened.
+It turns out, that most of the times this will happen because someone lied to you.
+An uncaught NPE usually means that code relying upon the object, did not expect null to be a possible value.

+_Why?_

+Because it's not explicit in the signature of a method or property.
+If it was, you knew you had to deal with it.
+This is where Kotlin excels.
+Unless you specify that something is optional (for example `String?`), the compiler will not allow you to return null.

+The compiler forcing you to be explicit about null in the signatures of your code also has effects on consumer code.
+When they do use code that might return null, they *have* to take action.
+Java's `Optional` works very similar, but in my opinion, is more noisy to read and write.
+Even worse you can return `null` instead of an `Optional`!
+Effectively this relies on programmer discipline, instead of the compiler, making it unreliable.

 ### Swiss-army knife
+The incredible book "[Programming Kotlin](https://www.goodreads.com/book/show/42643431-programming-kotlin?from_search=true&from_srp=true&qid=m7qM2myL1j&rank=2)" by Venkat Subramaniam features a swiss-army knife as its cover.
+These pocketknives offer a multitude of tools in a very compact form-factor which caused the word to become synonymous for something extreme flexible and able to solve pretty much any problem at hand.

+The book-cover being a swiss-army knife is incredibly apt, as it sums up the essence of Kotlin as a language.

 ### Integrates with Java's ecosystem

 ## 💔 3 Things I dislike